 - The full name of the course/s you wish to be considered for

 If you do not know the name or email address of the University Academic Contact please liaise with your Institution Contact.

 Partner Associate Lecturer status

-Your PAL status will last for as long as you deliver the course/s, however your Library access is only for 1 year, which you will need to re-apply for, and your Moodle account will be for 3 years.
+Your PAL status will last for as long as you deliver the course/s, however your library access is only for 1 year, which you will need to re-apply for.
+Your Moodle account, if applicable, will last for 3 years.

 Please note that being a University of Portsmouth PAL does not create in anyway the relationship of employer and employee between the PAL and the University of Portsmouth.